Operational

 Risk Modeling

-To prioritize and target wildfire mitigation efforts, we’re continually improving our wildfire risk modeling and evaluating new information to further refine Wildfire Risk Zones.
-Our latest wildfire risk modeling software uses advanced fire spread modeling algorithms and dynamic weather data to enhance wildfire risk identification and estimate more accurate potential consequence estimates.
+To prioritize and target wildfire mitigation efforts, we’re continually improving our wildfire risk modeling and evaluating new information to further refine our mitigation activities.
+Our latest wildfire risk modeling software, Technosylva Wildfire Analyst, uses advanced fire spread modeling algorithms and dynamic weather data to enhance wildfire risk identification and estimate more accurate potential consequence estimates.
 Each day, the software evaluates current and forecasted weather conditions, detailed wind speed/direction, moisture levels and ground fuel conditions to estimate the direction and extent of where a wildfire might spread if an ignition were to occur.
 This risk modeling and simulation also provides valuable insights on the potential consequences of wildfires as fire weather conditions dynamically change.

 How it works: Our distribution system is monitored 24/7 by both technology and people.
-In select areas, we have added sensing equipment that interrupts the flow of energy to a line segment when it detects an issue, such as a tree branch contacting a power line or lines galloping due to high winds.
+We have added sensing equipment that interrupts the flow of energy to a line segment when it detects an issue, such as a tree branch or other object contacting a power line, to prevent the potential ignition of ground fuel.

-On standard settings, reclosers will test the line to see if the fault is still present – for example, a branch touches a wire and then falls to the ground.
-In those cases, the recloser resets the circuit breaker to start electricity flowing again.
+On standard settings, the line is tested to see if the fault is still present – for example, a branch touches a wire and then falls to the ground.
+In those cases, the circuit breaker is reset to start electricity flowing again.
 Momentary outages – when your power goes off for a few seconds – are a sign that the system is working the way it is supposed to.

-With enhanced powerline safety settings, the line stays de-energized until crews can patrol the area to ensure it’s safe to restore service.
-This approach helps keep our communities safe, but although we do our best to minimize impacts, some customers may experience more frequent or longer outages.
+With enhanced powerline safety settings, if a fault is present the line remains de-energized until crews can patrol the area to ensure it is safe to restore service.
+This approach helps keep our communities safe, while we do our best to minimize impacts, some communities in designated risk zones may experience more frequent or longer outages, as we ensure the safety of our customers in these areas.

 Work Completed and Planned